gandalf113/crypto-task/README.md

 <img src="/preview.jpg">

 # Tech Stack
-Originally I wrote this in React with plain Javascript, but decided to rewrite the whole in TypeScript last minute.
+Originally I wrote this in React with plain Javascript, but decided to rewrite the whole thing in TypeScript last minute.
 For styling I used TailwindCSS, because I love the speed at which it lets me style my components.
 The chart is utilizing chart.js and react-chartjs-2 libraries.
 For E2E testing I used Cypress.

 # Components
 ### MainView